 Back down the street in the opposite direction, past Fishy Fishy is the Old American Co., in the movie Safe Haven, it was the location of Ivan’s Fish Shack where Katie worked.

 Visit the landmark at 150 Yacht Basin Drive in Southport.

 You’ll see it like below from the street.

 It’s Nicholas Sparks’ words translated back to coastal scenery–where pelican perch on poles just off the beach.

-A short drive later and we were in front of Ports Of Call Restaurant where the romantic dinner scene takes place.
+A short drive later, we were in front of Ports Of Call Restaurant where the romantic dinner scene takes place.

-We wrapped up our extraordinary journeys tour of the landmarks in Nicholas Sparks’ Safe Haven just in time to head to Caswell Beach to watch the sky reflect the season’s colors.
+We wrapped up our extraordinary journey tour of the landmarks in Nicholas Sparks’ Safe Haven just in time to head to Caswell Beach to watch the sky reflect the season’s colors.

 While the colors of home are hues of fire and the clouds look like smoke rolling across the valleys, extraordinary journeys, like this one, span across the state to Southport, a small, beach town filled with Antebellum architecture, 200-year-old oak trees, salubrious breezes and the backdrop for Nicholas Sparks novels.

-This post is brought to you by Roadtrippers, Holiday Inn and my love for travel and Nicholas Sparks novels.
+This post is brought to you by Roadtrippers, Holiday Inn, my love for travel, and Nicholas Sparks novels.